Reservoir 2

-Reservoir 2 is a man-made reservoir located in the northern portion of the city of New Rochelle along the New Rochelle - Eastchester boundary in Westchester County, New York.
-Constructed in 1892, the reservoir is impounded by the "Reservoir 2 dam" on the Hutchinson River.
+Reservoir 2 is located in the northern portion of the city of New Rochelle along the New Rochelle - Eastchester boundary in Westchester County, New York.
+Built in 1892, the reservoir is impounded by the "Reservoir 2 dam" on the Hutchinson River.
 The dam is masonry and of earthen construction, with a height of 25 ft and a length of 550 ft.
 It has a water area of about 18.3 acre and a capacity of about 37 e6USgal.
 Maximum discharge is 800 ft3 per second.
 The reservoir is owned by the City Of New Rochelle.